luabud/hello-vscodespaces/README.md

 # hello-vscodespaces
-Configuration to start a simple Hello World script with Python in VS Codespaces
+Configuration to start a simple Hello World app with Python in VS Codespaces